TNF-alpha (Tumor Necrosis Factor alpha) Antibody - Without BSA and Azide

 Provided below are standard protocols that you may find useful for product applications.

-Tumor Necrosis Factor Alpha (TNF alpha) is a protein secreted by lipopolysaccharide-stimulated macrophages, and causes tumor necrosis when injected into tumor bearing mice.
-TNF alpha is believed to mediate pathogenic shock and tissue injury associated with endotoxemia.
-TNF alpha exists as a multimer of two, three, or five non-covalently linked units, but shows a single 17kDa band following SDS PAGE under non-reducing conditions.
-TNF alpha is closely related to the 25kDa protein Tumor Necrosis Factor beta (lymphotoxin), sharing the same receptors and cellular actions.
+This MAb recognizes human 17-26kDa protein, which is identified as cytokine TNF-alpha (Tumor Necrosis Factor-alpha).
+TNF-alpha can be expressed as a 17kDa free molecule, or as a 26kDa membrane protein.
+TNF-alpha is a protein secreted by lipopolysaccharide-stimulated macrophages, and causes tumor necrosis when injected into tumor bearing mice.
 TNF alpha causes cytolysis of certain transformed cells, being synergistic with interferon gamma in its cytotoxicity.
 Although it has little effect on many cultured normal human cells, TNF alpha appears to be directly toxic to vascular endothelial cells.
 Other actions of TNF alpha include stimulating growth of human fibroblasts and other cell lines, activating polymorphonuclear neutrophils and osteoclasts, and induction of interleukin 1, prostaglandin E2 and collagenase production.
 TNF alpha is currently being evaluated in treatment of certain cancers and AIDS Related Complex.

 Bebok Z; Markus B; Nemeth P. Prognostic relevance of transforming growth factor alpha (TGF-alpha) and tumor necrosis factor alpha (TNF-alpha) detected in breast cancer tissues by immunohistochemistry.
 Breast Cancer Research and Treatment, 1994, 29(3):229-35